 The salvage shows are a must visit for anyone in the midst of a renovation project with upcycled furniture, period fixtures and fittings and industrial-style items all available to browse and buy.

-Throughout the year, Arthur Swallow also add a number of dates to their popular Vintage Flea Market which will be held this year on 15th November.
+Throughout the year, Arthur Swallow also add a number of dates to their popular Vintage Flea Market.

 The vintage fair is perfect for those looking for a more relaxed day out while on the hunt for those quirky trinkets and retro pieces.